NeoGeographyToolkit/StereoPipeline/docs/error_propagation.rst

 gridding the rather slowly varying propagated errors (:numref:`triangulation_options`).

+When error propagation is enabled, the triangulated point cloud stores 6 bands instead of the usual 4, and the LZW compression is somewhat less efficient since the precision is higher.
+The size of the point cloud roughly doubles.
+This does not affect the size of the DEM, but its values and extent may change slightly.

 The computed stddev values are in units of meter.

 What the produced uncertainties are not